MyUNiDAYS/unidays-javascript/README.md

 #### Return

 A URL will be created and called for you within a script element.
+If successful the response should have a status code of 204 No Content.

 #### Example